-Taron Egerton and the late, great Ray Liotta star in this gripping drama, which has been written by crime maestro Dennis Lehane.
+Taron Egerton (who also headlined Tetris, one of the best Apple TV Plus movies) and the late Ray Liotta star in this gripping drama from the pen of crime maestro Dennis Lehane.

 Dark as the blackest cup of coffee and with a score from Scottish doom rockers Mogwai, Black Bird is a tough watch at times, but very compelling.

 Homeland's Claire Danes and Marvel Cinematic Universe key man Tom Hiddleston lead this lavish adaptation of Sarah Perry's bestselling novel.

 The six-parter follows Danes' Cora Seaborne, a widowed woman whose fascination with natural history draws her to a rural Essex village after sightings of a mysterious serpent.
 There she meets Hiddleston's Will Ransome, a vicar who is struggling to keep his agitated congregation from descending into hysteria.
 As the narrative progresses, the characters' lives, motives, wants, desires, and fears all become intertwined and a series of complex love stories, both romantic and otherwise, begin to play out.

 We loved this show and you can read our full The Essex Serpent review here.

 Min Jin's bestselling novel is adapted in this sweeping eight-part series, which has won rave reviews and already been renewed for a second season.